fzero/lessjs/README.md

-# It's time to move out! - Getting your data out of the US
+# Use less Javascript - ask me how!

 These are the speaker notes / outline for the presentation.
 The deck was created with [Reveal.js](http://lab.hakim.se/reveal-js) and can be found in the [`/deck`](deck) folder.